 ‘Is it safe?’

-Not that it’s of any consequence, but the basic Marathon Man movie storyline revolves around stolen diamonds hidden in a New York City bank safety deposit box belonging to the brother of Dr. Christian Szell.
+Not that it’s of any consequence, but the basic Marathon Man storyline revolves around stolen diamonds hidden in a New York City bank safety deposit box belonging to the brother of Dr. Christian Szell.
 Following his sibling’s death, Dr. Szell, eager to get a hold of the gems, escapes from an alternate-reality (as in, tropical) Uruguay to New York, where he murders double agent Doc Levy (Roy Scheider).

 Unable to locate the diamonds, Szell believes that Doc’s brother, Babe Levy (Dustin Hoffman), a peace-loving history post-graduate student and dedicated jogger, is the solution to his problem.